Arbor Day Foundation

 The Arbor Day Foundation is an American 501(c)(3) nonprofit membership organization dedicated to planting trees.
-The Arbor Day Foundation has more than one million members and has planted more than 350 million trees in neighborhoods, communities, cities and forests throughout the world.
+The Arbor Day Foundation has more than one million members and has planted more than 500 million trees in neighborhoods, communities, cities and forests throughout the world.
 The Foundation's stated mission is "to inspire people to plant, nurture, and celebrate trees."
-The organization has a Charity Navigator rating of 3 out of 4 stars and is based in Nebraska.

 History

-The Arbor Day Foundation was founded in 1969, the centennial of the first Arbor Day observance.
+The Arbor Day Foundation was founded in 1972, the centennial of the first Arbor Day observance (1872).
+John Rosenow founded the organization to plant trees and educate the public on their importance.
+Throughout the years the organization has evolved into a global symbol of conservation with a variety of programs aimed at "inspiring people to plant, nurture, and celebrate trees."

 Programs

 Through the global reforestation program, the Arbor Day Foundation and international partners have replanted more than 108 million trees lost to fire, insects, disease, and weather in forests in the United States and around the world.
 These rejuvenated forests help to protect watersheds, stabilize soil, restore wildlife habitats, improve air quality and create jobs.

 Tree City USA

 Founded in 1976 and co-sponsored by the National Association of State Foresters and the United States Forest Service, the Tree City USA program provides a framework for communities to manage and expand their public trees.
 More than 3,900 communities have achieved Tree City USA status by meeting four core standards of sound urban forestry management: maintaining a tree board or department, having a community tree ordinance, spending at least $2 per capita on urban forestry and celebrating Arbor Day.
-Today, in all fifty states, Washington, D.C., and Puerto Rico nearly 155 million Americans are living in Tree City USA towns and cities.
+Today, in all fifty states, Washington, D.C., and Puerto Rico nearly half of Americans are living in Tree City USA towns and cities.